FazioNico/dDrive/CONTRIBUTING.md

 - Prettier to makes our code look nice and helps with Pull Requests
 - Nx Workspace to provide a professionnal workspace with packages management and build tools.
 - Nx CLI to provide a simple and easy to use CLI to interact with Nx
+- Commitizen to provide a simple and easy to use CLI to interact with Nx

 # Getting started